Telling the Story of America to Americans

 Bridget is a Mississippi born and raised wife and mother of three.
 She received both undergraduate and graduate degrees in business at Ole Miss.
 She is a type A, loves to organize everything personality, but has sadly given up the dream of having everything in its place at home.
 She has been soundly defeated by three very active, crazy kids, two dogs, a very sketchy cat, and the occasional orphaned baby squirrel (this happens more than you would think).
 She could probably be talked into having more pets if she could figure out how to train the pets she already has.

 Matt Montgomery (more commonly known as Montie) has his roots along the shores of Lake Michigan in the small town of Bridgman, Michigan, but got his grounding at Hillsdale College, graduating in 2019 with a knowledge of just what exactly “the good” is.
-Montie considers the “good” to be craft beer (he likes Red Ales and Russian Imperials), vinyl records, and listening to music.
-To date, he has listened to over 2,400 albums, but if he had to pick his favorite, he’d say either Built to Spill’s 1999 Indie Rock classic “Keep it Like a Secret” or Radiohead’s “OK Computer.”
+Montie considers the “good” to be craft beer (he likes Red Ales and Russian Imperial Stouts), vinyl records, and, naturally, listening to music.
+To date, he has listened to over 2,500 albums, but if he had to pick his favorite, he’d say either Built to Spill’s 1999 Indie Rock classic “Keep it Like a Secret”, Pavement's "Brighten The Corners", or Sparklehorse's "Vivadixesubmarinetransmissionplot".
+He lives in Oxford with his Mini American Shepherd, Phoebe Bridgers Clayton.

 Jim